gvwilson/thirdbit/_posts/2019/2019-04-16-what-docs-when.md

     and a lot of people learn from them, but only once they know enough to ask a meaningful question and recognize a useful answer.
-9. The transition from competent to expert is where instructors stop teaching fixed rules to be applied in predictable situations and start saying, "It depends..."
+9. The transition from competent to expert is where instructors stop teaching fixed rules to be applied in predictable situations and start saying, "It depends…"
     A lot of material at this level takes the form of introspective essays, like King's *On Writing* or Kael's *The Age of Movies*, in which the author implicitly says,